-In this article we will show you, How to apply SSIS Package Configuration using XML Configuration File stored in an environment variable with example.
-We already explained the list of Package Configurations in our previous article.
-So, please refer SSIS Package Configuration to understand the same.
+This article shows how to apply the SSIS Package Configuration using XML Configuration File stored in an environment variable with an example.
+We already explained the list of Package configurations in our previous article.

-Before we start the package configuration, You have to create environment variable.
-We already explained the step by step approach to create an environment variable in our previous article.
-Please refer SSIS Package Configuration Using Environment Variable to understand the same.
+Before we start the Package Configuration, You have to create an environment variable.
+Our previous article explained the step-by-step approach to creating an environment variable.
+Please refer to the Package Configuration Using Environment Variable to understand the same.

-It means we are creating an environment variable that contains the path of a XML configuration file.
-And the configuration file we are using is created in SSIS Package Configuration using XML Configuration File article
+It means we are creating an environment variable that contains the path of an XML configuration file.
+And the configuration file we are using is created in Package Configuration using the XML Configuration File article.

 Click OK to close the Environment Variables window

-SSIS Package Configuration using XML Configuration FIle Part 2
+SSIS Package Configuration using XML Configuration File Part 2

-We already explained about the Specify Configuration settings directly so Please refer SSIS Package Configuration using XML Configuration File article to understand the same.
-In this example we will explain about the Configuration location is stored in an environment variable.
-So, please select the same
+We already explained the Specify Configuration settings directly, so please refer to the Package Configuration using XML Configuration File article to understand the same.
+And the remaining configurations are shown below.

-Click the Next button
+Click the Next button.

 Now you can see our newly created Path configuration that holds the connection string information inside the Environment variable.

-Let me run the package
+Let me run the package.